 image courtesy of http://www.facebook.com/HammerMuseum

 Henry Jenkins understands this.
 He, too, is an advocate for free use or free sharing.
 He understands that it is essential and that the customer is the new creator and the fans are curatorial, creating new content.
-He distinguishes between remixes and repurposing that add to artistic exposure and pirating that steals from artistic labors.
+He distinguishes between remixes, sampling, and repurposing that add to an artist’s exposure versus pirating that steals from artistic labors.
 He understands the benefit to the artist for quick and vast online exposure; and, he agrees that a new market must be developed, one that considers the demands of the fan-based market while also the need to fairly compensate the artist.
 This is the new transactional system, a moral economy where the fans directly support and respond to the musicians.
 He believes pirating, where one is purposefully copying, not creating something new or original, and making money off another’s creative labors should be punished and banned.
 Nobody, yet, has found the solution.

 Radiohead set a precedent by releasing their music directly onto the Internet with options to purchase and to remix their music.
 In Brazil the exchange of culture is free and is called Creative Commons.
 I think more artists should follow this example.

 If you listen to digital music, you must watch, RIP: A Remix Manifesto, a movie about today’s music culture.

 Here are a few you tube remixes to enjoy: